-How did you find our products?
+“How did you find our products?
 What results have you gotten by using our products?
-Which of our products do you find most beneficial and why?
+Which of our products do you find most beneficial and why?”

+You probably feel like the desperate interrogator wouldn’t let you finish your sentence.
 That’s exactly how your respondents feel when you ask a chain of questions at once.

 By the way, if you do share information with your audience (through blogs, videos, podcasts, newsletters, eBooks, eCourses, etc.), the questions your customers ask here will help provide you with a bunch of content ideas you can use for a long time.